TickyTacky84/hexaleafs/README.md

 Most of the parts don't require specific settings.
 Just use your default profile.

 #### Diffusor
-When printing the diffusor, make sure, to set the infill to 50% rectlinear.
+When printing the diffusor, make sure, to set the infill to 50% cubic.
 This way you get a proper diffusion.

 ---
 ## General Structure of a Hexaleaf